GauravG-20/Dog-Breed-Image-Classifier/README.md

 * _Then open Visual Studio Code (or powershell) and change the directory to the path where all the files are located._
 `cd Dog-Image-Classifier`
 * _Now run the following commands_ -
-`python check_images.py`
-This will firstly download the models and then will predict the breeds of the dogs with default parameters.
+       1. `python check_images.py` -- will download the models and then will predict the breeds of the dogs with default parameters.
+       2. `sh run_models_batch.sh` -- will run program from commandline within Project Workspace (see run_models_batch.sh for further clarification)
+       3. `sh run_models_batch_uploaded.sh` -- will run program from commandline within Project Workspace (see run_models_batch_uploaded.sh for further clarification)